microsoft/Azure-Edge-Solutions-Lab/README.md

 # Welcome

-Welcome to the Azure Edge Solutions Lab GitHub Page
+Welcome to the Azure Edge Solutions Lab GitHub Page.

 In this repo you will find the following Labs: